Sapa has three extrusion plants in Italy. Here, outside the plant in Ornago, employees celebrate the first day of the joint venture in 2013.

 We believe our strengths in Italy are:

-After the joint venture, Sapa now can fully cover the Italian market and meet a broader scope of demands.
+Sapa covers the Italian market and meets a broad scope of demands.
 Its extrusion plants serve mainly the industrial market, with focus on automotive, mechanical and electrical engineering, transportation and the consumer market.

-And with the building systems brands Original Systems, Domal and Wicona, Sapa serves the whole range of building market segments, says Henri Gomez (pictured), vice president in Sapa Building Systems South Europe.
+And with the building systems brands Original Systems, Domal and Wicona, Sapa serves the whole range of building market segments.

 Our safety advice: